xuchen66/sphinx-emdocs/source/detach-and-reattach-cistem.rst

    xpra start :100 --start-child=cisTEM

-Hit enter one more time, and now the session has been created.
+Hit enter one more time, and now the session has been created in the background.
+You will have to attach to it.

-3. Detach from the session.
-From the command line, hit Ctrl-C and the window will disappear.
-You can kill the local cisTEM X-window too.

-4. Attach to the session.
+3. Attach to the session.
 From the cisTEM computer,

 .. code-block:: ruby

    xpra attach :100

 and the cisTEM window should open.
 If there is only one session, you don't need the :100

+4. Detach from the session.
+From the command line, hit Ctrl-C and the window will disappear.

 ..
 Note::